lomorage/homepage/content/installation.md

 ### Lomorage client

-Currently only iOS is supported, you can install the app on iPhone or iPad.
+Currently, only iOS is supported, you can install the app on iPhone or iPad.
 The app is currently in beta testing, [request](mailto:support@lomorage.com) for testflight access.

 <p align="center">
 <a href="mailto:support@lomorage.com" title="Request testflight access" class="badge testflight">TestFlight</a>